 In support of its commitment to studying literary and historical texts in their cultural as well as literary contexts, the Department offers two fellowships each year toward summer study in Italy or Greece, preferably at the American Academy in Rome or the American School of Classical Studies in Athens.
 These fellowships were established in honor of Professor Emerita Mabel Lang, whose own work forms a palmary example of this approach.
 The fellowships are normally reserved for students who will complete the M.A. degree in the academic year preceding the summer in which they plan to go abroad.

-Bryn Mawr's Classics collection, housed in the award-winning Rhys Carpenter library, is one of the best in the country and offers access to a wide range of electronic resources such as
+Bryn Mawr's Classics collection, housed in the award-winning Rhys Carpenter library, is one of the best in the country and also offers access to a wide range of electronic resources such as

 - L’Année Philologique